Burlington Credit Card | 5 Reasons It’s a Bad Idea

 We’re not a fan of store credit cards in general and generally avoid them, but this is a weak offering in an already bad category.
-Unless you’re a major Burlington fan and shop there every month, it’s hard to see a reason to get this card.
+Unless you’re a major Burlington fan and shop there every month, it’s hard to see a reason to get the Burlington Credit Card.

-The notable features of this credit card are:
+The notable features of the Burlington credit card are:

 - Variable APR: 28.49%